importpw/import/Readme.md

 and the `import` function downloads the file and caches it to `~/.import-cache` _forever_.

-The code will never change from below your feet and will work offline.
+The code will never change from below your feet, and will continute to work offline.

 ## Compatibility